 Reinstatement.
-If a student with a GPA of 2.00 or greater has been disqualified by one academic unit and seeks to transfer to another academic unit at ASU West, the student may apply directly to that academic unit if qualified to transfer.
+If a student with a GPA of 2.00 or greater has been disqualified by one academic unit and seeks to transfer to another academic unit at West campus, the student may apply directly to that academic unit if qualified to transfer.

-To be reinstated into an ASU West academic unit other than the disqualifying academic unit, the student must submit an application for reinstatement to the ASU West Campus Standards Committee through Registration Services.
+To be reinstated into a West campus academic unit other than the disqualifying academic unit, the student must submit an application for reinstatement to Admission Services.

 To be reinstated into the same academic unit from which the student was disqualified, the student must submit an application for reinstatement to the disqualifying academic unit.
 When reinstatement includes readmission, application must be made to Admission Services.
-See "Readmission" on page 76.
+See "Readmission" on page 75.

 Reinstatement Appeals.
-A student wishing to appeal the decision of the standards committee of an academic unit may submit an appeal to the ASU West Campus Standards Committee.
+A student wishing to appeal the decision of the standards committee of an academic unit may submit an appeal to the Campus Standards Committee through Admission Services.
 The decision of the committee is final.